Hydrogen isotope biogeochemistry: Provenance of human remains

-The geographical variation in D/H ratio in human drinking water is recorded in hair.
-Studies have shown a very strong relation between an individuals' hair and drinking water D/H ratios.
+The geographic variation in DHR in human drinking water is recorded in hair.
+Studies have shown a very strong relation between an individual's hair and drinking water DHRs.

-Since tap water D/H ratio has a strong dependence on geography, a persons hair D/H ratio can be used to determine regions in which they were most likely living during hair growth.
-This idea has been used in criminal investigations to try and constrain the movements of a person prior to their death, in much the same way D/H ratios have been used to track animal migrations.
-By analyzing sections of hair of varying ages it is possible to determine in what D/H regions a person was living at a specific time prior to their death.
+Since tap water DHR depends strongly on geography, a person's hair DHR can be used to determine regions where they most likely lived during hair growth.
+This idea has been used in criminal investigations to try to constrain the movements of a person prior to their death, in much the same way DHRs have been used to track animal migration.
+By analyzing sections of hair of varying ages, one can determine in what D/H regions a person was living at a specific time before their death.